Heritage Plan 2016 – 2020

 This document provides, a strategic framework for the integration of built, natural and cultural heritage into the future management of our waterways.
 We envisage this plan will provide a platform over the next 5 years for meaningful and honest engagement with our stakeholders, whom all have the shared goal of protecting this treasured heritage asset.
 You can view the Waterways Ireland Heritage Plan 2016 - 2020 by clicking here.

-Applications will be considered from communities seeking assistance for projects related to inland waterways' heritage including data collection & research, good heritage practice in managing sites, collections, objects, etc. And support fresh approaches and initiatives that link heritage to communities, promoting active engagement with heritage.
+Applications will be considered from communities seeking assistance for projects related to inland waterways' heritage including data collection & research, good heritage practice in managing sites, collections, objects, etc. Click here

 Waters and Communities Award

 Waters and Communities Office to create a Tidy

 Towns Special Award.
 The Award is called the Waters and Communities

 Award and it was established to recognise communities who are taking positive

 steps towards raising awareness and showing appreciation of their local rivers,

 canals, lakes, streams, coast and ground water.
 Read more about this award

 Please click the link to find out more.